Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Example Conversations

-\subsection{Example conversations}
+Despite the progress we made in this paper, there still exists a wide range of possible venue for future study.
+We would like to provide a more detailed discussion of them here.

+\textbf{Implementation.} We mainly test our experiment with the publicly available and mainstream MLLMs.
+First, the main objective of this paper is to understand how CoT can be utilized for aesthetic reasoning.
+This reasoning is in zero-shot and not designed to be model-specific.
+As evidenced in our experiment, the performance gain and hallucination suppression are already consistent and statistically significant.
+Second, due to the computational efficiency of MLLMs' inference, we prototyped with small-scale models like LLaVa and LLaVa-Next.
+In practice, we find these small-scale models struggle with instruction following.
+Future work could investigate the performance of ArtCoT with larger, more capable open-source MLLMs.

+\textbf{Art Styles.} This paper primarily deals with non-conceptual art, where aesthetic quality is more closely related to visual features (though not solely based on them).
+This is a key assumption of ArtCoT and FineArtBench, which cover much of mainstream and fine art.
+However, we acknowledge that avant-garde styles, particularly conceptual art, present different challenges.
+The value of conceptual art relies heavily on interpretation, which may be conveyed through various media and is often more subjective.
+A limitation of our work is that ArtCoT, focusing on visual features and evidence-based reasoning, may not be directly applicable to evaluating conceptual art.
+Future research could explore incorporating contextual information and interpretive frameworks into the aesthetic evaluation process.

+\section{Example Conversations}

-We present several quantitative comparisons of MLLM's response generated using different prompt in the following pages.
-We highlight the subjective words of zero-shot CoT.
-Compared with zero-shot CoT, the responses from ArtCoT is much more detailed and contain less hallucination.
+We present several qualitative comparisons of MLLM's response generated using different prompts in the following pages.
+Specifically, we show the input images to Google Gemini and its raw output from different reasoning methods.
+We highlight the subjective words (yellow background) and the unsubstantiated interpretation of zero-shot CoT.
+Compared with zero-shot CoT, the responses from ArtCoT are much more detailed and contain less hallucination.